Rare Species Guide

 Biology / Life History

-Males seek receptive females primarily by perching on low vegetation or bare spots and pursuing any passing insect that might be a female Assiniboia skipper.
-Females respond to pursuit by descending into the vegetation where coupling probably follows almost immediately if the female is receptive.
+Males seek receptive females primarily by perching on low vegetation or bare spots and pursuing any passing insect that might be a female Assiniboia Skipper.
+Females respond to pursuit by descending into the vegetation where coupling probably follows almost immediately, if the female is receptive.
 Females mate shortly after emerging as adults, but whether they remate is not known.
 Loose aggregations of perching males form on upper slopes and prominences in the prairie.
 It may be that unmated females are drawn to these same features.
 Nothing is known about the dispersal behavior of mated females.

 Conservation / Management

-Small colony sizes due to past habitat loss, and further habitat destruction are the primary threats facing the Assiniboia skipper in Minnesota.
+Small colony sizes due to past habitat loss and further habitat destruction are the primary threats that contributed to the extirpation of the Assiniboia Skipper in Minnesota.
 All habitat that is not protected by permanent dedication for conservation is at risk of destruction for agricultural production, aggregate mining, or development.
-The effects of livestock grazing on this skipper is unclear.
-McCabe and Post (1977) assert that the Assiniboia skipper is most common in North Dakota in moderately grazed prairie, but that in Minnesota it needs ungrazed "virgin" prairie.
-However, one colony documented in Clay County, Minnesota occurred in a moderately heavily grazed prairie pasture (R. Dana, Minnesota DNR, pers. comm.).
-On some sites with droughty, sandy-loam soils, short, sparse prairie suitable for this skipper may be the product of a long history of moderate grazing or annual haying, the removal of which would result in a gradual change to taller, denser prairie than the Assiniboia skipper would tolerate.
+The effects of livestock grazing on this skipper are unclear.
+McCabe and Post (1977) assert that the Assiniboia Skipper is most common in North Dakota in moderately grazed prairie, but that in Minnesota it needs ungrazed "virgin" prairie.
+On some sites with droughty sandy-loam soils, short sparse prairie suitable for this skipper may be the product of a long history of moderate grazing or annual haying, the removal of which would result in a gradual change to taller denser prairie than the Assiniboia Skipper can tolerate.
+If climate change brings increased precipitation, as some models predict, the dry prairie habitat favored by this skipper may disappear from the state.

 Several programs and resources are available to land managers and landowners to help protect and manage remaining prairie parcels including the Native Prairie Bank Program, the Native Prairie Tax Exemption Program, and a prairie restoration handbook.